donnaada/reading-notes/201/class06.md

 # 🗒️ Class 06: Problem Domain, Objects, and the DOM

-This reading material is important because
+This reading material is important because we start to learn about manipulating the DOM and outputting object name/value pairs onto an HTML using JavaScript.

 ## Reading